dsteyn44/kingsofasgard-ms1/README.md

 - Black (0, 0, 0, 0.8)

 #### Typography
-- At first I was using Amatic SC with Roboto as second but then I noticed that Amatic was very thin and not easily noticible so i have just opted for Roboto.
+- At first I was using Amatic SC with Roboto as second but then I noticed that Amatic was very thin and not easily noticible so I have just opted for Roboto.
 However in the future this may change for say Shatter for some of the head lines as it gives it a more dramatic effect.
 I used a "Water" icon from Font Awesome; however I was actually aiming for something more nordic such as the symbol for Odin.
 This was a bit difficult to find and in the end I decided to stay with the same.

 #### Images